MekhG/Nielsen-Market-Research-Automation-Strategic-Analysis/README.md

 ## Module Overview

 **`config.py`**
 The only file that needs to be edited between monthly runs.
 Contains all file paths, sheet names, header row positions, column name mappings, metric names, period column names, brand role definitions, geography mappings and output template coordinates.
-All logic files read from this file — never hardcode anything outside it.

 **`loader.py`**
 Loads the Lozenge and Sanitizer Excel files into pandas DataFrames.
 Validates that all expected columns exist before reading any data — fails with a clear error message if columns are missing or renamed.
 Applies fuzzy matching to geography names to catch minor spelling or capitalisation differences between monthly files.
 Merges the two Sanitizer files with an explicit overlap rule: the main file takes priority for any geography appearing in both.
 Validates that both Sanitizer files have identical column structures before merging.